rissam/elasticrypt/README.md

 An interface for fetching encryption keys.

 **HardcodedKeyProvider.scala**
 Dummy implementation of the `KeyProvider` interface as a proof of concept.
-We plan to introduce more complex KeyProviders such as `HttpKeyProvider` in a followup PR.

 **KeyIdParser.scala**
 Utilities for parsing a key ID from Elasticsearch metadata such as an index name or alias name.